-Anyhow, it's understandable that, while reading Bette Davis' autobiography, Lee Patrick would have been less than pleased to find herself erased from The Sisters' sensational climax, especially considering that Patrick steals the San Francisco earthquake scene from Davis.
-In fact, Lee Patrick just about steals the scene from the earthquake itself.
+Anyhow, it’s understandable that, while reading Bette Davis’ autobiography, Lee Patrick would have been less than pleased to find herself erased from The Sisters’ sensational climax, especially considering that Patrick steals the San Francisco earthquake scene not only from Davis but from the earthquake itself.

 Top Scream Queen Lee Patrick movies with Bette Davis

 For the record, Lee Patrick and Bette Davis didn’t exactly work “many times together.”
 Besides The Sisters, they were seen in two 1942 Warner Bros. releases:

 Also in the cast: Olivia de Havilland.
 George Brent.
 Dennis Morgan.
 Charles Coburn.
 Billie Burke.
 Hattie McDaniel.

 Also in the cast: Paul Henreid.
 Claude Rains.
 Gladys Cooper.
 Bonita Granville.
 John Loder.
 Ilka Chase.